cseanburns/systems-librarianship/src/4d-basic-opac.md

 ### PHP Search Script

-Here is the PHP for our search script:
+Here is the PHP for our search script, which should be named **search.php**:

 ```
 <?php